DCC-EX/dcc-ex.github.io/docs/support/wifi-at-version.rst

 Checking the AT version of a ESP-01 or ESP-01s
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. todo:: `Checking AT version ESP-01 prior to upload`

 There are a number of ways that you can check the AT version an a ESP-01 or ESP-01s:

 * with a USB Serial Adapter